Chapter 11 : Litmus

 "Like you would be on a motorcycle?"
 Remus quipped.

 "Nah, I'd only ride the bike for leisure," Sirius threw his hair back and mimicked revving, and I saw Jane over his shoulder.
 We were supposed to be attempting for a second time, but the guys were too busy talking.
 Jane, on the other hand, disappeared, then reappeared in her hoop.
-McGonagall was passing and spoke to her, startling Jane so she almost fell over.
+McGonagall was passing and spoke, startling Jane so she almost fell over.

 I snorted with laughter.

 "What?
 It's not that unlikely," James frowned at me.